GryllsAddons/ShaguTweaks-mods/README.md

 *Shows the microbuttons when using the reduced actionbar.
 Mouseover the help button to show the draggable tab.
 Hold Ctrl & Shift then drag to move, hold Ctrl & Shift then right click to reset position.*

 - **Restyle UI**
-*Restyles supported addons and the minimap.
+*Restyles supported addons, chat frames and the minimap.
 Changes fonts for units, buffs, buttons & chat.*
 *Supported Addons:*
 *[SP_SwingTimer (vanilla)](https://github.com/EinBaum/SP_SwingTimer) / [SP_SwingTimer (TurtleWoW)](https://github.com/geojak/SP_SwingTimer): Changes style and positions bar centrally.*
 *[MinimapButtonBag (vanilla)](https://github.com/laytya/MinimapButtonBag-vanilla) / [MinimapButtonBag (TurtleWoW)](https://github.com/McPewPew/MinimapButtonBag-TurtleWoW): Changes position to the bottom left of the minimap.
 The button will be shown on mouseover.*